 He always showed up at the crack of dawn to run with her in the park.
 In a few days, she’d have to tell him she was leaving.
 He’d probably wonder why she’d waited until the last minute to tell him.

 The truth was simple.
 The less she said, the more she could hide.

 And she’d gotten awfully good at hiding in plain sight.

 Leigh parked her car in the parking lot, frowned at the roadside diner, and double-checked the map on her phone.
 Yep, this was the place.

 The Crab Trap didn’t belong on Lake Wallenpaupack Road.
 There wasn’t a drop of saltwater—or crabs—nearby.
 Just massive hills and thick forests, but the distant slopes of the Pocono Mountains looked greener than the Atlantic Ocean, and just as vast.

 The dinner hour was well under way, yet the gravel parking lot contained only a few cars and one motorcycle.
 More people should be here.
 It was Friday, after all.
 Date night.

 Whoever owned the place liked to fish.
 Woven tackle baskets decorated the walls.
 Various types of fishing poles stood in every corner of the room.
 Fishing nets draped from the ceiling’s rafters, but the place managed to look quaint and inviting.
-Every table had cheerful red and white checked napkins, polished silverware, and a lit candle.
+Every table had cheerful red napkins, polished silverware, and a lit candle.
 A pleasant summer breeze wafted in through the open windows.
 Mouth-watering scents of sautéed vegetables and fresh seafood made her hollow stomach beg for a taste.